Celastrus | Intellect Tree | Jyotishmati

 Grown in India.

-One way Celastrus paniculatus was traditionally used was to have a person start by eating one seed a day in the diet, and then gradually increase by one seed a day, up to a maximum of 100 seeds daily.
-This suggests to Neurohacker that the best way to approach dosing would be to consider Celastrus paniculatus as an adaptogenic herb; following hormetic dosing principles (see Neurohacker Dosing Principles) with a high likelihood of having a hormetic range (i.e., a dosing range below and above which results could be poorer).
-We have selected to dose this at a low-to-moderate amount because of both the traditional approach to use, and because of our N of 1 dosing experience in product development and testing.*
+One way Celastrus paniculatus was traditionally used was to have a person start by eating one seed a day in the diet, and then gradually increase by one seed a day, up to a maximum of 100 seeds daily .
+This suggests to Neurohacker that the best way to approach formulation would be to consider Celastrus paniculatus as an adaptogenic herb; following hormetic dosing principles (see Neurohacker Dosing Principles) with a high likelihood of having a hormetic range (i.e., a dosing range below and above which results could be poorer).
+We have selected a low-to-moderate amount because of both the traditional approach to use, and because of our N of 1 dosing experience in product development and testing.*

 Supports brain content of total lipids and phospholipids*

 Supports positive behavioral responses to stress* [5,9,14]

 Supports healthy immune/cytokine signaling* [17,19,20]Supports relief of minor physical discomfort* [19,20]

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 N. Arora, S.P.
 Rai, Int.
 J. Pharma Bio Sci.
 3 (2012) 290–303.

 K. Nalini, K.S.
 Karanth, A. Rao, A.R.
 Aroor, J. Ethnopharmacol.
 47 (1995) 101–108.